First Meeting Checklist for Mentees

 • Follow up with a summary email and get connected!

-Include your meeting notes and actions, share your availability for the next meet-up, and send them a LinkedIn invite.
+Include your meeting notes and actions, share your availability for the next meet-up (or schedule a recurring meeting!) and send them a LinkedIn invite.

 • Reflect on some actionable items